-Currently, everyone 12 and older who lives, works, or studies in New York State is eligible to get vaccinated in accordance with the NYS guidelines.
+All individuals 12 years of age and older who reside in the United States are eligible to receive the vaccine in accordance with the NYS guidelines.

 If you live and work in another state or country, check with your local public health department or health care provider about vaccine eligibility and distribution.